amoghsrivastava/dataanalysisapp/README.md

 - orjson
 - matplotlib

-All packages can be installed using the commands from the installation section [Go to Installation](#Installation)
+All packages can be installed using the commands from the installation section [Go to prerequisites](#Prerequisites)

 ### Prerequisites